New dictionary published for Indigenous Vancouver Island language

 It contains more than 12,000 words in SENĆOŦEN, the language of the W̱SÁNEĆ First Nations on Vancouver Island's Saanich Peninsula.

-SENĆOŦEN is one of the one of the Coast Salish group of languages that is written in a mainly upper-case alphabet.
+SENĆOŦEN is one of the Coast Salish group of languages that is written in a mainly upper-case alphabet.

 Now the dictionary will be used as a tool for people working to learn the language.

 Louis Claxton, of the Tsawout First Nation, worked with a linguist and other elders from the Tsartlip, Tsawout, Tseycum, and Pauquachin communities to complete the project.

 Claxton said people like his mother initially began language preservation and translations to English and he is proud to have helped complete their work.

 "There was so much work put in there by a lot of our people that aren't here today.
 They're the ones that get the credit for doing this."